Explore our latest thought leadership, ideas, and insights on the issues that are shaping the future of business and society.

-In the latest piece in our “My Positive Future” series, we speak to Matthieu de Gennaro, whose team created a boat powered by hydrogen and solar power to compete in the Monaco Energy Boat Challenge.
+Project manager Matthieu de Gennaro reveals how his team created a boat powered by hydrogen and solar power to compete in the Monaco Energy Boat Challenge

 “We knew this would be an attractive challenge for younger people,” says Matthieu.
 “So we brought four trainees on board to work with us on the project, two of whom have now been hired by us.
 We also drew on the skills of 30 people from the R&I unit and two electrical engineering specialists.”

 Matthieu sees the project as a contributor to the global push towards sustainability.
 “The latest report from the International Panel on Climate Change (IPPC) made it clear that we have to take urgent action today.
-An essential aspect of this is to develop alternative sources of energy and hydrogen has enormous promise in terms of helping industrial economies to decarbonise their transport systems.”
+An essential aspect of this is to develop alternative sources of energy and hydrogen.
+This has enormous promise in terms of helping industrial economies to decarbonize their transport systems.”

-Far from being a curiosity, therefore, SOGREEN and the technology behind it has a bright future.
-“The system could be used in ferries and small boats, and because of the flexibility, bikes and some road vehicles too.
+Far from being a curiosity, SOGREEN and the technology behind it has a bright future.
+“The system could be used in ferries and small boats and, thanks to the flexibility, bikes and some road vehicles too.
 It’s a platform that will allow us to experiment with a host of new technologies and tools developed within the R&I unit.”